dodyg/practical-aspnetcore/README.md

   * [Endpoint Routing - GetUriByAction - 3](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/2-2/endpoint-routing-4)

-    Show how to deal with route values using `LinkGenerator.GetUriByAction`.
+    Show how to deal with route with values using `LinkGenerator.GetUriByAction`.
+If you don't deal with the values, the link generator won't generate the link.

 ## What's new in ASP.NET Core 2.1(5)